Track racing: Longtrack

-The current champions are France, who won the last competition in 2019.

-Ice Speedway
+Ice speedway

-Ice Racing includes a motorcycle class which is the equivalent of Speedway on ice.
+Ice speedway racing includes a motorcycle class which is the equivalent of Speedway on ice.
 Bikes race anti-clockwise around oval tracks between 260 and 425 metres in length.
 The race structure and scoring is similar to Speedway.

 The sport is divided into classes for full-rubber and studded tyres.
 The studded tyre category involves competitors riding on bikes with inch-long spikes screwed into each tread-less tyre, each bike has 90 spikes on the front tyre and 200 on the rear (or more).

 In the studded tyre class there is no broadsiding around the bends due to the grip produced by the spikes digging into the ice.
 Instead, riders lean their bikes into the bends at an angle where the handlebars just skim the track surface.
 This riding style is different from that used in the other track racing disciplines.
 This means riders from this discipline rarely participate in Speedway or its other variants and vice versa.

-The majority of team and individual meetings are held in Russia, Sweden and Finland, but events are also held in the Czech Republic, Germany, the Netherlands, and occasionally other countries.
+The majority of team and individual meetings are held in Russia, Sweden, and Finland, but events are also held in the Czech Republic, Germany, the Netherlands, and occasionally other countries.